cpldcpu/MisguidedAttention/eval/README.md

 ![Small models](./results_small_models/heatmap_expected_behavior.png)

 Recent flagship models generally demonstrate superior performance, with O1-preview standing out as the only model capable of both identifying and correctly solving variations of known problems, as evidenced in the inverse Monty Hall problem.

 However, also o1-preview cannot solve all problems correctly.
+One particularly challenging prompt is "rope burning impossible".
+"Convincing" o1 that there is no solution to this problem required many turns.
+You can find the log of my attempt [here](https://chatgpt.com/share/66e951e2-d7a8-8010-8a3d-041fa1b1eabe).

 Interestingly, GPT-4 and GPT-4-turbo outperform their more recent counterparts, GPT-4o and GPT-4o mini.
 We can speculate that this is due to more aggressive distillation of the 4o models, which may have removed the ability to attend to more subtle details.